Thanks for taking the time to visit my page.

 I'm running the London Marathon in April 2019 to raise money for the Special Care Baby Unit at Whipps Cross University Hospital (part of Barts Charity).

-Whilst being separated from our newborn son was incredibly traumatic, without the tireless work and support of the medical team we would not of been able to bring him home.
+Being separated from our newborn son was incredibly traumatic, but without the tireless work and support of the medical team we would not of been able to bring him home.

 This is my story.
 Every penny donated is appreciated more than you will ever know.